miare-ir/api-doc/slate/source/index.html.md

 <aside class="success">
 Only trips in the <code>assign_queue</code>, <code>pickup</code>, <code>dropoff</code>, and <code>delivered</code> states are considered active and contribute to the concurrency limit of the client.
 </aside>

+### Issue
+A problem that is reported or detected on a trip.

 # Servers
 Miare has two sets of servers.